zulip/zulip-mobile/README.md

 To get involved in Zulip Mobile development, please join us on [the Zulip community Zulip server][czo-doc], in the [#mobile][czo-mobile] stream.
-Come say hello, discuss areas to work on, and ask and answer questions.
+Come say hello, discuss areas that need to be worked on, help answer questions and if you need any help feel free to ask questions.

 [czo-mobile]: https://chat.zulip.org/#narrow/stream/mobile
 [czo-doc]: https://zulip.readthedocs.io/en/latest/contributing/chat-zulip-org.html